-- Must be primary resident homeowner, no second homes allowed - A control measure will be put in place in the policies and procedures to prevent the resale of rehabilitated homes solely for profit. - The use of a deferred payment loan with incremental forgiveness over a 5 year period has been put in place in the policies and procedures to prevent the resale of rehabilitated homes solely for profit. - Only homeowners who either maintain flood insurance or have incomes under 120% of the Average Median Income may qualify for rehabilitation assistance.
+- Must be the primary resident homeowner, no second homes allowed - The use of a deferred payment loan with incremental forgiveness over a 5-year period has been put in place in the policies and procedures to prevent the resale of rehabilitated homes solely for profit. - Only homeowners who either maintain flood insurance or have incomes under 120% of the Average Median Income may qualify for rehabilitation assistance.
 However, to receive assistance and remain in the floodplain, flood insurance must be maintained.